When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Abstract

 \section{Abstract}

-Reinforcement learning has been widely used in many problems including quantum control of qubits.
-However, such problems can, at the same time, be solved by traditional, non-machine-learning based methods such as stochastic gradient descendent and Krotov algorithms, and it remains unclear which one is most suitable when the control has specific constraints.
-In this work we perform a comparative study on the efficacy of two reinforcement learning algorithms, Q-learning and deep Q-learning, as well as stochastic gradient descendent and Krotov algorithms, in the problem of preparing a desired quantum state.
-We found that overall, the deep Q-learning outperforms others when the problem is discretized, e.g. allowing discrete values of control.
-The Q-learning and deep Q-learning can also adaptively reduce the complexity of the control sequence, shortening the operation time and improving the fidelity.
-Our comparison provides insights on the suitability of reinforcement learning in quantum control problems.
+Reinforcement learning has been widely used in many problems, including quantum control of qubits.
+However, such problems can, at the same time, be solved by traditional, non-machine-learning methods, such as stochastic gradient descent and Krotov algorithms, and it remains unclear which one is most suitable when the control has specific constraints.
+In this work, we perform a comparative study on the efficacy of three reinforcement learning algorithms: tabular Q-learning, deep Q-learning, and policy gradient, as well as two non-machine-learning methods: stochastic gradient descent and Krotov algorithms, in the problem of preparing a desired quantum state.
+We found that overall, the deep Q-learning and policy gradient algorithms outperform others when the problem is discretized, e.g. allowing discrete values of control, and when the problem scales up.
+The reinforcement learning algorithms can also adaptively reduce the complexity of the control sequences, shortening the operation time and improving the fidelity.
+Our comparison provides insights into the suitability of reinforcement learning in quantum control problems.